-There will be two sessions of guided reflection and meditation: 11am to 11.45am and 12 noon to 12.45pm.
+There will be two sessions of guided reflection and meditation: 11am to 11.45am and 12.15 to 1pm.
 You’ll be given a clear explanation of the simple technique of calm-abiding meditation, along with a short introduction to some of the key teachings of Buddhism.

 People with a serious interest in Buddhism, or who have already taken refuge, are invited to start the day at 10am, with the 16 Arhats puja.

 The day concludes with a simple vegetarian lunch at 1pm, to which all are invited.

 There is no need to book a place in advance – just come along at 11am, or 10am if you wish to join in the puja.
 The suggested contribution is £3.

 Are you wondering what happens at a meditation class?
 Do you need to bring anything?
 Will other people be wearing robes?
 Find out what to expect.

 Meditation in the north west – find a group in your area

 New Brighton, Wirral

 Meditation in the north west: classes and other events are listed in the What’s on pages.

 Kagyu Buddhism is about people.
 Visit our community pages to find photos, blogs and updates.